-This section of WebFoodCulture is about the most typical and traditional cold cuts and cheeses from Italy and all over the world.
-The following articles include their fascinating origins, useful information and interesting facts.
-They also provide indications on the historic restaurants and producers of these delicacies, giving the opportunity to taste their authentic flavor.
+This section of WebFoodCulture is about the most typical cold cuts and cheeses from Italy and all over the world.
+The following articles include their history, places, ingredients, preparation, calories, pairings and many interesting facts.
+Let’s find out the most traditional producers to enjoy their authentic taste.

 IN THIS SECTION:

 The most typical and traditional cold cuts and cheeses from all over the world.
 The historic producers to savor their authentic taste.